themesberg/flowbite-svelte/src/routes/docs/components/datepicker.md

 ---
 layout: componentLayout
-title: Svelte DatePicker - Flowbite
+title: Svelte Datepicker - Flowbite
-breadcrumb_title: Svelte DatePicker
+breadcrumb_title: Svelte Datepicker
-component_title: DatePicker
+component_title: Datepicker
 dir: Components
-description: Use the DatePicker component to allow users to select a date or date range with an interactive calendar interface
+description: Use the Datepicker component to allow users to select a date or date range with an interactive calendar interface
 ---

 <script>